bobbybudnick/SFS-Infrastructure/README.md

 A reliable network starts with reliable Internet connections.
 However, consider if all network computers truly need backup gateways or only a subset.
 This is another tradeoff between hardware features in network devices and scripting.
-Linux Multi WAN - several script examples for different Linux computer roles
+LINUX_MULTI_WAN - several script examples for different Linux computer roles
-FreeBSD Multi WAN - uses the unique FreeBSD fibs system
+FREEBSD_MULTI_WAN - uses the unique FreeBSD fibs system
-Router cgnat - continuation of mid script now streamlined
+ROUTER_CGNAT - continuation of mid script now streamlined
-Router static - continuation of mid script with several extra features
+ROUTER_STATIC - continuation of mid script with several extra features
-Router worker - needed to assist the static router for data usage computation
+ROUTER_WORKER - needed to assist the static router for data usage computation
-DD WRT fixup 1 and 2 - handles network segmentation among other things
+DD_WRT_FIXUP 1 and 2 - handles network segmentation among other things
 rc.local.VIRTUALIZATIONSERVER - auto start multi wan
 rc.local.BACKUPINTERNETSERVER - auto start multi wan and redundancy and status
 rc.local.INTERNETSERVER - auto start multi wan
 rc.local.RAS - auto start simple multi wan and container
 SMS.py - sends administrative alerts through VOIP.ms to an SMS number
+config.txt.STATIC - low level system configuration for Pi 2
+config.txt.CGNAT - low level system configuration for Pi 2
 3. Streaming
 The result of an effort to obtain a modernized website with multimedia features.
 Data and power usage from a modest streaming system does not have to be excessive.
 Websites like Youtube are giving creators ever more control of their streams while simulateneously exerting control on those same creators.
 These tools allow for at home streaming.
-Recorder - webcam slave script
+RECORDER - webcam slave script
-Streamconfig - easy to use and informative stream front end
+STREAMCONFIG - easy to use and informative stream front end
-Streamlauncher - daemon to handle stream startup and restarts
+STREAMLAUNCHER - daemon to handle stream startup and restarts
-Windows VLC shortcut - 2 clicks to start network streaming a windows display
+Windows VLC shortcut - 2 clicks to start network streaming a windows display config.txt.CAMERA - low level system configuration for Pi 3 camera server boot.ini.CAMERA - low level system configuration for Odroid C2 camera server
 4. Chat
 There was a need identified for 2 way website communication.
 This is useful for fan feedback during streams or for business messaging or even just a